Editor’s note: A version of this article first appeared Aug 31, 2017.

 Either way, a CSR can easily click a few buttons within SAP to onboard the customer instead of having to rekey the data manually.

-The customer fills out a web form, and it formally creates a quote in SAP.
+The customer fills out a web form that automatically creates a quote in SAP.
 That quote, in turn, kicks off the customer master workflow process, using a 1-time sold-to.
 This 1-time sold-to is only used for the initial quote.
 A CSR still needs to go in and convert that 1-time sold-to into a permanent sold-to.
 Then all future orders are placed against that permanent sold-to.

-This method allows you to get the customer on board quickly.
-It’s also the most competitive method because you’re showing them pricing and availability.
+This method allows you to onboard a new B2B customer quickly.
+It’s also the most competitive method because you’re showing the new user pricing and availability online.
 That real-time business data gives the new customer an incentive to do business with you.

-Is this method appropriate for every business case?
-No. If you get 1 new customer a month, it’s cheaper to onboard them using a manual process.
-But if you get 1 new customer a minute, this process is the most elegant solution.
+Now, this method isn’t a great fit for every use case.
+For example, if you get one new customer a month, it’s cheaper to onboard them using a manual process.
+But if you get one new customer a minute, this process is the most efficient solution.

-To determine which method to use, start by setting 2 benchmarks for your new user registration process:
+To figure out which method is best for you, start by setting two benchmarks for your new user registration process: